How to Select a Competent Cultural Diversity Professional

 How to Become a Cultural Diversity Practitioner

-There are at least three sets of cultural diversity practitioner responsibilities, depending on their role:
+There are at least four sets of cultural diversity practitioner responsibilities, depending on the job role:

 Which Cultural Diversity Practitioner Role is For You?